Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Two-level overlapping additive Schwarz preconditioner

 \subsection{Overlapping layer-wise additive Schwarz preconditioner}

-The computational cost associated with solving the preconditioned system of equations~\eqref{eq:precond} is directly linked to the quality of the nonlinear preconditioner~$\pazocal{M}$.
+The computational efficiency\oldtext{cost} associated with solving the preconditioned system of equations~\eqref{eq:precond} is directly linked to the quality and the computational cost of the nonlinear preconditioner~$\pazocal{M}$.
 In this work, we construct the preconditioner~$\pazocal{M}$ by utilizing the overlapping layer-wise network decomposition.
 Thus, we decompose the DNN, consisting of $N$ layers, into $N_{sd}$ subnetworks (subdomains), such that each layer belongs to a unique subnetwork.
 The parameters of the network are also decomposed into $N_{sd}$ disjoint groups, i.e.,